 30-Day Public Comment Period Regarding Possible Sanctions

-Pursuant to Section 809 of the Streamlined Sales and Use Tax Agreement and Streamlined Sales Tax Governing Board Rule 809, this message will serve as official notice of the commencement of the 30-day public comment period regarding the consideration of imposing sanctions Georgia, Michigan and Rhode Island.
-The Streamlined Sales Tax Governing Board (SSTGB) determined that Georgia, Michigan and Rhode Island were not in substantial compliance with the requirements of the Streamlined Sales and Use Tax Agreement (Agreement).
-Interested persons may submit any comments he or she would like the SSTGB’s Executive Committee to consider regarding any possible sanctions on these states.
-All comments must be submitted no later than 5 pm central on Monday, February 10, 2020.
+Pursuant to Section 809 of the Streamlined Sales and Use Tax Agreement and Streamlined Sales Tax Governing Board Rule 809, this message will serve as official notice of the commencement of the 30-day public comment period regarding the consideration of imposing sanctions on Georgia and Kentucky.
+The Streamlined Sales Tax Governing Board (SSTGB) determined that Georgia and Kentucky were not in substantial compliance with the requirements of the Streamlined Sales and Use Tax Agreement (Agreement).
+Interested persons may submit any comments for the SSTGB’s Executive Committee to consider regarding any possible sanctions on these states.
+All comments must be submitted no later than 5 pm central on Monday, February 12, 2021.
 All comments should be addressed to the Streamlined Sales Tax Governing Board - Executive Committee.
 Comments may either be emailed to Craig Johnson, Executive Director at firstname.lastname@example.org or mailed to Streamlined Sales Tax Governing Board, Inc., 100 Majestic Drive, Suite 400, Westby, WI 54667.
 All public comments received will be posted to the SSTGB website.

 The specific Sections of the Agreement and issue(s) on which the SSTGB determined these states were not in substantial compliance are as follows: